techgoddessx/DartmouthX-and-IMTx-C-Programming-with-Linux/6-The-Command-Line-Interface/62-The-Linux-file-system/navigate.md

 # File System Navigation with Linux Commands

-## Introduction
-**REMI:** In this video, we navigate through the Linux file system using commands in the Linux command line.
-The first command we'll learn is `pwd` (print working directory), which shows the current working directory.

 ## Basic Commands
 - `pwd`: Prints the current working directory.
 - `ls`: Lists files and folders in the current directory.